KellerJordan/modded-nanogpt/README.md

 All new record attempts:

 1. Must not modify the train or validation data pipelines.
 (Except to change batch size, seqlen, attention structure etc. I.e., just don't change the underlying tokens.)
-2. Must use ≤ 124M active parameters per token.
-(So MoE is fine; and extra embedding layers can be added since they only contribute hidden_dim active params.)
-3. Must attain ≤ 3.28 val loss.
+2. Must attain ≤ 3.28 val loss.
 Unfortunately, due to high inter-run variance, new record attempts must provide enough run logs to attain a statistical significance level of p<0.01 that their average val loss is lower than 3.28.
 You see see how to conduct a t-test [here](./records/120424_ValueEmbed).

 Other than that, go crazy!
-Anything is fair game
+Anything is fair game (e.g., MoE is fair, but will probably require implementing fast kernels to be competitive).

 <!--Note: The original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
 So it's no surprise that there is room to improve; as @karpathy has said, 'llm.c still has a lot of pending optimizations.'